getcarina/getcarina.com/_references/troubleshooting-cannot-enable-tty-mode-on-windows.md

 ```

 This error is caused by the Git Bash terminal, MinTTY, because it does not have full support for TTY.
-Cygwin users may also encounter this problem.
+Cygwin users might also encounter this problem.

 This article provides some possible workarounds.